CZERTAINLY/CZERTAINLY-Helm-Charts/charts/czertainly/docs/upgrading.md

 The `logging.audit.enabled` parameter was removed.
 The audit logs are now configured in the platform.
 For more information on logging and how to configure it, see the [Logging](https://docs.czertainly.com/docs/certificate-key/logging/overview) section in the documentation.

+### Changed parameters

+The following parameters were changed or removed.
+Please update your configuration accordingly:

+- Configuration of header names and OIDC for API gateway is removed in favor of the new OAuth2 provider configuration.
+Particularly, the `auth`, `oidc`, and `hostAliases` parameters were removed from the `apiGateway` section and are not supported anymore.
+- The certification authentication header name was changed from default `X-APP-CERTIFICATE` to `ssl-client-cert` in the `auth.header.certificate` parameter.
+Be sure to update your configuration if you are using the certificate-based authentication and terminate the SSL connection outside the platform.

 ## To 2.13.1

 Added support for custom command and args for the containers.
 The following parameters were added to the umbrella chart and all sub-charts: